-Records for 2000-18 show a similar pattern, but with only 128 tetrads, represented by 161 monads or 1km squares, which are the recording units adopted for this species in the register and are shown on the accompanying 2000-15 distribution map.
+Records for 2000-19 show a similar pattern, but with only 149 tetrads, represented by 187 monads or 1km squares, which are the recording units adopted for this species in the register and are shown on the accompanying 2000-19 distribution map.
 The map also shows metropolitan vc16 (not covered by Philp 1982 or 2010), which is another area apparently lacking recent records.
+The apparent decline generally evidenced reasonable amount of light, and its associates include Juncus spp. (rushes) and Persicaria hydropiper

-The apparent decline generally evidenced aquatica (Water Mint), although the latter generally grows in more permanently wet conditions.
+(Water-pepper).
+There it will overlap with Mentha aquatica (Water Mint), although the latter generally grows in more permanently wet conditions.
 They may be distinguished through Corn Mint possessing whorls of flowers up the stem, terminating with leaves or a very small whorl.
 Water Mint has a large, rounded terminal head of flowers.

-The hybrid, Mentha x verticillata, is recorded occasionally in Kent: eight tetrad records in Philp (1982), nine in Philp (2010) and 13 for the period 2010-18.
+The hybrid, Mentha x verticillata, is recorded occasionally in Kent: eight tetrad records in Philp (1982), nine in Philp (2010) and 18 for the period 2010-19.
 Recent records include plants growing close to either Mentha arvensis or Mentha aquatica, but with the other parent present in the vicinity; and also in the absence of both parents.
 The hybrid generally appears somewhat like very robust Mentha arvensis, with numerous whorls of flowers diminishing in size up the stem, generally without a terminal flower head; or if there is one, then it is very small.
-The hybrid usually has stamens not projecting from the flowers, and narrowly triangular calyxteeth (cf. the shallow, blunt calyx-teeth of Mentha arvensis).
+The hybrid usually has stamens not projecting from the flowers, and narrowly triangular calyx-teeth (cf. the shallow, blunt calyx-teeth of Mentha arvensis).